Awareness on IoT cybersecurity and CRA compliance

 Day 2

-• Cybersecurity Requirements in the CRA
+• Essential Requirements of the CRA – Annex I

 No experience in in-car safety is required.
 However, some knowledge of automotive infrastructure is desirable.
 If remote :